 Make a budget

 Understand your living expenses, and be realistic about where you stand on income and expected debt payments.
 Try to resist the temptation to ratchet up your lifestyle simply because a new job has increased your cash flow.
-Continue to live like a student as long as you can, and put aside the excess funds to pay off loans, contribute to your emergency fund or put into your 401K.
+Continue to live like a student as long as you can, and put aside the excess funds to pay off student loans, contribute to your emergency fund or put into your 401K.
 Explore OnPoint’s financial education online resources for tips and tools to help you manage your money.

 Whether it’s through independent investments or 401K (or both), you can’t afford to put this off.
 Setting aside small amounts each paycheck now will help you avoid having to put aside larger amounts closer to retirement.
 If your employer does a 401K match, take full advantage and set aside at least that amount.
 The contributions will come out of your paycheck pre-tax before you even knew they were there and help you to start building a retirement fund.
 Choose a risk level based on your number of years before retirement.